 Drying PLA in an Oven

-People usually ask whether they can dry PLA in their oven, and the answer is a definite yes.
+People usually ask whether they can dry PLA in their oven, and the answer is yes.
 Drying spools of PLA in your oven is probably the easiest and cheapest method that you can do right at your home.

 The recommended PLA filament drying temperature is 40-45°C at a time of 4-5 hours, which is right below this filament’s glass transition temperature, meaning the temperature at which it softens up to a certain level.